lybsoft/bassfx_wasapi/README.md

 # Usage :

 1. Set up a dummy playback sound device that didn't output to any sound device.
+Set the dummy playback sound device as the default playback sound device.

 For example, use Voicemeeter but do not run the software or shutdown the voicemeeter engine.